volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 * Number - integers: `10`, floats: `10.20`
 * BigInt - created by appending `n` to the end of an integer literal: `10n`.

-  * It is relatively new type added to represent integers of arbitrary length. `Number` primitive type has some limitations, it can not represent value larger than `2<sup>53</sup>` (or less than `-2<sup>53</sup<` for negatives).
+  * It is relatively new type added to represent integers of arbitrary length. `Number` primitive type has some limitations, it can not represent value larger than `2<sup>53</sup>` (or less than `-2<sup>53</sup>` for negatives).
 We can need really large numbers for cryptography or microsecond-precision timestamps.
 * String - an array of characters: `this is string`
 * Symbol - unique value

 Everything else in an *Object* type (objects are used to store collections of data and more complex entities).

-**Important note:** There's no special type “function” type in JavaScript.
-Functions belong to the object type.
-But `typeof operator` treats them differently, returning `"function"`.
-That’s not quite correct, but very convenient in practice.